DAC Activity Groups

 For the Children

-This has been a very popular way of getting together; the adults get out of the house after a busy week and the kids get to play with new and old friends.
-We celebrate such traditional events as Fastelavn and Christmas, and the members volunteer to host or arrange events that are interesting for the children. (link)
+Celebrating Holidays together has been a popular Papegøje tradition; the adults get out of the house after a busy week and the kids get to play with new and old friends.
+We celebrate such traditional events as Fastelavn and Christmas, and the members volunteer to host or arrange events that are interesting for the children.

 A group of members interested in reading Danish

 Books have always been an important part of the culture in Denmark.
 Members in our Danish Reading Circle recall that their Danish ancestors, who emigrated to America, were involved in book discussion groups in various communities in the United States.
 Our current group at the Danish American Center is continuing this tradition in the 21st century.